Fathers Rights in Wisconsin

 Divorced Father's Rights

 After a divorce, both parents have equal rights to the child unless a court order says otherwise.
 A court order is an official rule set in place by a judge that outlines the legal relationship between the parties.
-Within the court order, both child custody and child placement expectations are explicitly stated for each parent to follow and abide by.
+Within the court order, both child custody and child placement expectations are outlined in detail for each parent to follow.